Leeft/three-sprite-texture-atlas-manager/README.md

 });

 // When all the promises are resolved, we're ready to pull out the
-// canvases and put them in the DOM Promise.all(nodes).then(function () {
+// canvases and put them in the DOM so that we can see what happened Promise.all(nodes).then(function () {
     textureManager.knapsacks.forEach(function (knapsack) {
         document.getElementById('canvases').appendChild(knapsack.canvas);